Ph.D., University of Southern California, Clinical Psychology

 My research focuses on the interactions between emotional, cognitive, behavioral and genetic factors in addictive behaviors.
 In conducting my research, I take a multidisciplinary-translational approach, with hypotheses driven by both the human and animal literatures that have contributed to the current understanding of motivations for drug use.
-Projects in this area include studies of the effects of dopamine-related genetic polymorphisms on smokers' cigarette cravings induced by laboratory stressors, conditioned cues/triggers, and other manipulations.
-Also studied are effects of family history, cognitive factors, and personality factors on smoking behavior, as well as effects of alcoholism and polysubstance abuse.
+Projects in this area include studies of the effects of personality, attitudes, cognitions, and stress on alcohol craving and drinking decisions.
+Other projects include the effects of dopamine-related genetic polymorphisms on smokers' cigarette cravings.
 The research thus draws upon behavioral principles, such as personality, conditioning, and stress reactivity, as well as molecular biological principles, including genetic and cellular mechanisms of dopamine transmission.
-It is anticipated that my research program will lead to effective multifaceted treatments for tobacco smoking and alcohol dependence, both of which continue to contribute unabatedly to human morbidity and mortality at alarming rates.
+It hope that ultimately my research program will lead to effective multifaceted treatments for tobacco smoking and alcohol dependence, both of which continue to contribute unabatedly to human morbidity and mortality at alarming rates.

 Tong C, Bovbjerg DH, Erblich J. Smoking-related videos for use in cue-induced craving paradigms.
 Addict Behav 2007 Dec; 32(12): 3034-3044.

 Colamussi L, Bovbjerg DH, Erblich J. Stress- and cue-induced cigarette craving: effects of a family history of smoking.
 Drug Alcohol Depend.
 2007 May; 88(2-3): 251-258.